-For example, new private office cubicles feature higher walls for better division and virus shielding while utilizing materials that still allow natural light and healthy air flow.
+In terms of office trends post COVID-19, new private office cubicles now feature higher walls for better division and virus shielding while utilizing materials that still allow natural light and healthy airflow.
 The use of non-porous materials in StrongProject’s post-COVID cubicles—such as laminate, acrylic, glass, and marker board—allows for quick cleaning and disinfecting of all surfaces multiple times per day.
 There are also add-on dividers, sliders, and walls that can quickly configure a personal space and put employees at ease.

 This sophisticated and timeless post-COVID cubicle design provides protective screens that allow for collaboration and that crucial social interaction we crave while featuring the latest in cutting edge modern design for social distancing office furniture.

 Employers will want to look for a protective screen or wall height that is at least 62” so there is sufficient shielding if someone were to cough or sneeze at their desk.
 Side divider options should include either a desk-mounted screen or mobile screen, both of which provide shielding height at a minimum of 24” above the desktop.

 When standing at a sit-to-stand desk, there should be safe shielding if someone were to cough or sneeze and the workstation components are made of easily cleanable materials such as laminate, acrylic, and marker board.